ejparnell/intro-to-mongodb/README.md

 ```

 - `use` - MongoDB shell command used to use a database.
 This database can now be referred to in the `db` variable; we will see this soon.
 If the database is not created, this command will also make it.
 - `starTrek` - Name of the database we want to create.
 The convention is to use camel case when naming databases in MongoDB.
-Our databases can be named anything; usually, these are named after the application or the part of the application this database is used for.
+Our databases can be named anything; usually, they are named after the application or part of the application this database is used for.

 ![Star Trek database indicated](./assets/star-trek-database.png)